WHAT IS LASIK?

 Laser-Assisted Stomal In-situ Keratomileusis, otherwise known as LASIK, is the revolutionary ophthalmologic procedure that has given people better vision for nearly two decades.
 Also known as refractive surgery, LASIK is a highly specialized and increasingly customized elective procedure that corrects the imperfections in the cornea that cause common vision problems.

-Since it is these tiny imperfections that are the root of vision problems, this procedure was developed to smooth out these corneal imperfections.
+Since it is these tiny imperfections that are the root of vision problems, laser eye surgery was developed to smooth out these corneal imperfections.
 Through the use of a blade, or even more commonly today, through highly specialized lasers, a tiny flap on the outer most surface of the cornea is sliced and retracted to expose the topographical bumps that are affecting the vision.
 A laser smooths over the bumps to leave an even surface.

 Perhaps the most appealing thing about LASIK is it’s tremendous track record.
 Millions upon millions of people, including athletes, actors, politicians, and other notable public figures who heavily rely on their vision have had incredible results with the LASIK procedure – leaving them free from a life of glasses and contacts.

-Refractive surgery, or Lasik, is an option for vision correction without needing to wear glasses or contact lenses.
+Refractive surgery, or LASIK, is an option for vision correction without needing to wear glasses or contact lenses.
+Your optometrist can help you determine if you are a good candidate for laser eye surgery.

 Refractive surgery has traditionally involved reshaping the cornea with a laser.
 Recently, other surgical alternatives have become available.